Prosper Debt Consolidation Review

 Fees for Prosper’s Services

-The good news is Prosper charges no prepayment penalty if you pay off the loan early.
-The bad news is that’s about the only thing Prosper doesn’t charge for, or so it would seem.
+The good news is that Prosper charges no prepayment penalty if you pay off the loan early.
+The bad news is that’s about the only thing Prosper doesn’t charge for.
 Here are a few of the fees borrowers can expect to pay for a loan through Prosper.

-Origination fees – 2.41%-5%: This is a fee charged for establishing an account with Prosper.
-Not all lenders charge this fee and the amount can vary widely depending on where you go for your loan.
+Origination fees – 1%-5%: This is a fee charged for establishing an account with Prosper.
+Not all lenders charge an origination fee, and the amount charged by those who do, varies widely.

 Late payment fee – $15 or 5% of payment amount: Prosper gives you a 15-day grace period starting the day your payments are due.
 If you fail to make a payment on your due date or within the grace period, you will be charged $15 or 5% of the unpaid monthly amount, whichever is greater.